What is gynecomastia?

 - Lasting reduction of excess fat or glandular tissue

-- Restoring a flat, aesthetic torso
+- Restoring a flat and aesthetic torso

 - Techniques adapted to each type of gynecomastia

-- Minimal, discreet scars
+- Minimal and discreet scars

-- Confidence-boosting psychological well-being
+- Confidence and psychological well-being

 - Definitive results with low risk of recurrence